davidkowalk/fitting_toolkit/docs/manual and instructions/tutorials/fitting a model.md

 def model(x, **theta)
 ```

-The builtin fittin functions can handle an arbitrary number of arguments:
+The builtin fitting functions can handle an arbitrary number of arguments:
 ```py
 def model(x, a, b, c, ...)
 ```